igorlogius/igorlogius/Additional-Notes.md

   </li>
   <li>
     <b>Cost/Payment:</b>
-    This Add-on is and forever will be subscription and payment free to use for everyone however they like.
+    This addon is and forever will be subscription and payment free to use for everyone however they like.
 If you are feeling generous you can send me a tip via my bitcoin address 35WK2GqZHPutywCdbHKa9BQ52GND3Pd6h4
   </li>